 There are no legitimate cannabis dispensaries within Anaheim's borders.
 Residents can visit marijuana dispensaries in surrounding cities if they are registered as medical marijuana patients or primary caregivers.
 They must present their medical marijuana program identification cards and valid government-issued photo identifications before obtaining cannabis supplies for medical use.
 Also, in line with the provisions of Senate Bill 94, Anaheim adults 21 years and older must show valid IDs when purchasing cannabis products from recreational marijuana dispensaries in cities that allow them.

-According to Section 4.20.030 of the Anaheim Municipal Code, medical marijuana dispensaries cannot operate in Anaheim City.
+According to Section 4.20.030 of the Anaheim Municipal Code, medical marijuana dispensaries cannot operate in Anaheim.
 Also, Section 4.100.030 of the Anaheim Municipal Code bans the activities of recreational marijuana dispensaries in Anaheim City.

-Anaheim City's laws concerning medical marijuana activities are contained in Chapters 4.19, 4.20, and 4.21 of the Anaheim Municipal Code.
-Anaheim City residents must be diagnosed with severe medical conditions and must have medical marijuana cards before they can legally use cannabis products medically.
-Although registered medical marijuana patients in Anaheim City cannot purchase cannabis products within the city, they may cultivate marijuana plants at home.
+Anaheim's laws concerning medical marijuana activities are contained in Chapters 4.19, 4.20, and 4.21 of the Anaheim Municipal Code.
+Anaheim residents must be diagnosed with severe medical conditions and must have medical marijuana cards before they can legally use cannabis products medically.
+Although registered medical marijuana patients in Anaheim cannot purchase cannabis products within the city, they may cultivate marijuana plants at home.